zebity/onvif-relay/README.md

 ## Tools:

-This project uses Apaxche Maven to generate client/server stubs using:
+This project uses Apache Maven to generate client/server stubs using:
-- Java (Open SDK 11)
+- Java (Open JDK 11)
 - Java EE JAVAX-WS/JAX-WS to parse WSDL and generate Java code or
 - Jakarta EE/JAX-WS to parse WSDL and generate Java code
 - Embedded Jetty (version 10 for javax.*)